AWARDS CRITERIA & SUBMISSIONS

 The Community Builder category shines a light on mid-career or up-and-coming community members that are actively enriching and supporting folk music in their local communities and throughout the province.

-Recipients are recognized with a registration for that year’s Folk Music Ontario conference for themselves and a partner as well as a lifetime Folk Canada membership.
+Recipients are recognized with a registration for that year’s Folk Canada Conference for themselves and a partner as well as a lifetime Folk Canada membership.
 Each winner will also be featured in an interview for the ReFolkUs Podcast, filmed and recorded before the conference, and a video honouring each recipient that will be aired at the Ontario Folk Music Awards.

 NOMINATION REQUIREMENTS